ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 If upgrading over ssh, please consider running byobu/screen/tmux to ensure that if your ssh connection drops your system will continue the upgrade process.

+The upgrade process will take anywhere from 30 minutes to over an hour, depending on the speed of your server hardware and Internet connection.

 #### PREPARATION
 * Start with a fully configured Security Onion 12.04 installation.
 * If running in a VM, create a snapshot so that you can revert if necessary.